An “anti-role model” can still be a roll model

 Let me explain.

-A few years ago I represented Ireland in Slovenia at a European Games.
+A few years ago I represented Ireland in athletics, in Slovenia, at a European Games.

 The ‘Team Ireland’ Doctor had a serious talk with some of the younger athletes.
 It was held in the pub at an insensible hour!
 She informed us that she would be carrying out regular drug testing and there would be serious consequences for anyone found DRUG FREE!